ward/run/_drafts/2023-04-16-rotterdam-marathon.md

 {% include racesplit.html content='
 15 km: 56:52, 20 km: 1:15:47, half marathon: 1:19:58.
 1s, 3s, and 2s ahead of schedule.
 ' %}

+At some point I found myself alone again, possibly after the 20 km water stands.
+After the halfway point, you also hit a lonelier stretch in terms of crowd support.
+Finally there was some headwind to top it all off.
+I tried to stay focused, just ticking away the kilometres.
+Not sure whether I had an opinion on any of the GPS km splits that I saw.
+I think I caught up to a group a little before the 25 km mark.
+No clue whether I was still on track for sub-2:40.

+{% include racesplit.html content='
+25 km: 1:34:59.
+11 seconds _behind_ schedule.
+' %}

+I ran with my new group for a little bit.
+Around 26.5 km into the race, we take a turn and the Erasmusbridge is showing itself again in all its glory.
+I felt awed by the sight of it.
+So tall and hulking, a beautiful piece of engineering.
+Shortly after I got smacked around by it as we climbed upwards.
+I quickly decided not to have my heart rate shoot up trying to keep pace with my group and switched tempo.
+There were also so many spectators here, I made sure to not make them hype me up too much that I would blast up the bridge after all.
+Soon I found myself descending again and creeping closer towards my group.
+I also spotted an official photographer.
+I decided to flash a moose antler sign, but as I raised my hands for it, the crowd went absolutely wild.
+The decibels shot up.
+I felt slightly seen and turned my movement in a sort of raising the roof moment.
+The cheering got me real hyped.
+I briefly thought about trying it again 50 metres further, but felt too self-conscious and feared I might get left hanging.

+I think I joined some people (or at least one person) again by the end of the bridge.
+The HR had shot up a little after descending, I was confused about that at the time, but in retrospect I am inclined to blame it on the crowds.
+Either way, we continued on and after an annoying π turn, had to go in a short tunnel just past the 28 km point.
+The tunnel part is fine, but on the climbing out of it, I decided to take it slower than those around me again.
+I do not really remember anything about the next bit though recall the lane before the 30 km water stand being a bit narrow.

+{% include racesplit.html content='
+30 km: 1:54:06.
+21 seconds behind schedule.
+Not according to keikaku.
+' %}

 ## Results